 1. Attention Deficit Hyperactivity Disorder

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder diagnosed in childhood.
 This may also persist during adulthood.
 Children with ADHD lack attention, have impulsive behavior, and are overactive (3) (4).
+As per a study conducted by multiple institutions, it was found that the global prevalence of ADHD in children aged three to 12 years was about 7.6%.

 Causes and risk factors of ADHD